LANDSCAPES of

 Hannah Frances

 Hannah Frances (b.
 1997) is a critically acclaimed musician, composer, poet, facilitator, and creative counselor.
-She lives in the woods of Vermont and loves 70’s progressive rock.
+She lives mostly as a hermit in the woods of Vermont and loves 70’s progressive rock.

 Her calling to be of service is the bedrock of her work—from her ongoing studies in the healing arts and psychology, to her work as a professional artist and facilitator.
 Receiving accolades from NPR, Pitchfork, The Guardian, Paste Magazine, Stereogum, and more for her albums Nested in Tangles (2025) and Keeper of the Shepherd (2024), Frances has a decade of experience as a recording artist, international touring musician, collaborator, and interdisciplinary creative force.

-In 2023 Frances founded Collective Cadence, a community center fostering creative connection.
-In tandem, she led her first guitar workshop Open Tunings as Emotional Landscapes, and launched her private Creative Counseling practice, where she has spent years working privately with artists to develop clarity of vision, intention, and creative purpose.
+In 2023 Frances led her first guitar workshop Open Tunings as Emotional Landscapes, and launched her private Creative Counseling practice, where she has spent years working privately with artists to develop clarity of vision, intention, and creative purpose.

 Her upcoming workshop Landscapes of Song will run from March 1 — 22 online.